Addiction psychology: Genetic

-Studies have proven that genetic variations and differences in our neurobiology can alter an individuals vulnerability to developing an addiction.
+Studies have proven that genetic variations and differences in our neurobiology can alter an individual's vulnerability to developing an addiction.
 Estimates have shown that around 40%-60% of the susceptibility of an individual to develop an addiction to drugs, nicotine, and alcohol is allotted to genetic variables.
 The genetic makeup of an individual determines how they respond to alcohol.
 What causes an individual to be more prone to addiction is their genetic makeup.
 For example, there are genetic differences in how people respond to methylphenidate (Ritalin) injections.

 Reward

 One of the earliest theories of addiction was the reward effect.
 This theory suggests that an individual consumes a substance that will elicit a pleasurable effect.
 The individual continues to use this substance to recreate this same feeling, ultimately becoming addicted to the sensation they receive from the substance.
 The idea of positive reinforcement has been used to explain why individuals become increasingly dependent on a particular substance.
-An issue with this theory is that most addictive drugs cause an individual to build up a tolerance and the effects of the drug will decrease as an individuals tolerance increases.
+An issue with this theory is that most addictive drugs cause an individual to build up a tolerance and the effects of the drug will decrease as an individual's tolerance increases.
 This requires individuals to use a higher dosage of the substance which in many causes can cause adverse side effects.
 Dopamine is correlated with increased pleasure.
 For that reason, dopamine plays a significant role in reinforcing experiences.
 It tells the brain the drug is better than expected.
 When an individual uses a drug, there may be a surge of dopamine in the midbrain, which can result in the shifting of that individual's pleasure "threshold" (see figures one and two).